SauravBaid/SauravBaid/README.md

 - ⚡ Fun fact: ...
 -->

-I stumbled on this secret repo name trick in github, so I thought why not lets try it out.

 I am a student passionate about making strides the tech industry.
 I am well versed in web and app development.

 📫 How to reach me:  Feel free to contact me on 28baidsaurav@gmail.com